-Control samples should be treated exactly as any other sample.
+A control sample should be treated exactly as any other sample.
 Quality control charts are used to graphically represent the results of analysing control samples over time; they are known as $\overline{x}$ chart.

 As mentioned in paragraph 1.2, it is difficult to use certified or secondary reference materials in sensory analysis.
-However, these samples can be prepared and refrigerated in bottles of 150 mL for one year.
-The frequency of the use of these samples could be the same as the use of reference materials (once per month) or every 20 unknown samples.
-The results of the analysis of these quality control samples should be recorded in a $\overline{x}$ chart, in which the vertical axis represents the median of fruitiness or the defect, and the horizontal axis identifies the date of the analysis or the sample code.
+However, these samples can be prepared and refrigerated in 150 mL bottles for one year.
+The frequency these samples are used could be the same as reference materials (once per month) or every 20 unknown samples.
+The results of the analysis of these quality control samples should be recorded in a $\overline{x}$ chart, in which the vertical axis represents the median of fruitiness or the defect, and the horizontal axis represents the date of the analysis or the sample code.
 These charts could be double, to illustrate both fruity and negative sensory attributes (fruity to the positive axis, defect to the negative axis).

 Moreover, in organoleptic assessment the correct intensity score and the correct classification of a sample should be checked.
-It is also appropriate to adopt the following restrictions:
+The following restrictions by category should also be adopted:

-- Category extra virgin: If defect >0, the analytical procedure is out of control. - Category virgin: If defect=0, the analytical procedure is out of control. - Category ordinary: If fruity>0 and defect≤3.5 or defect>6, the analytical procedure is out of control.
+- Extra virgin: If defect >0, the analytical procedure is out of control. - Virgin: If defect=0, the analytical procedure is out of control. - ■ Ordinary: If fruity>0 and defect≤3.5 or defect>6, the analytical procedure is out of control.

-- Category lampante: If defect≤6, the analytical procedure is out of control.
-In case that the category ordinary does not exist, - Category lampante: If fruity>0 and defect $\leq$ 3.5, the analytical procedure is out of control.
+- Lampante: If defect≤6, the analytical procedure is out of control.
+In case that the category ordinary does not exist. - Lampante: If fruity>0 and defect $\leq$ 3.5, the analytical procedure is out of control.